albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How can you monitor the performance of an evolutionary algorithm?

-* By tracking the bes/worst population average fitness of each generation
+* By tracking the best/worst population average fitness of each generation
 * Multiple runs are necessary
-* Fitness graphs are meaningful only if the fitness function doesn't change over time, these plots can be used to detect if the algorithm stagnated or coverged.
+* Fitness graphs are meaningful only if the fitness function doesn't change over time, these plots can be used to detect if the algorithm stagnated or converged.

 #### Why is it important to monitor diversity?